cms-hh/inference_tools/docs/content/tasks/practices.md

 Almost all inference tasks have a parameter `--version STR`.
 This string is encoded deterministically in the paths of output targets which effectively introduces a simple versioning mechanism.
-Changing the value will result in different targets being written and thus, allow for the creating of several sets of results in parallel (also for development and testing purposes).
+Changing the value will result in different targets being written and thus, allow for the creation of several sets of results in parallel (also for development and testing purposes).

 #### `--mass` parameter

-Most of the inference tasks have a parameter `--mass` whichd defaults to `125.0`.
+Most of the inference tasks have a parameter `--mass` which defaults to `125.0`.
 This value is used in `text2workspace.py` and all `combine` commands to select the underlying mass hypothesis.
 As we currently use only one hypothesis, changing the paramter has no effect but might become relevant once resonant searches are covered.